View Document Text

 security declining during periods of rising interest rates.

-Country Risk: Political or instability of a country can negatively affect the value of a security which could
+Country Risk: Political instability of a country can negatively affect the value of a security which could

 result in declining values.

-Currency Risk: Investments that are denominated in other currencies have the risk of devaluation based on
+Currency Risk: Investments that are denominated in other currencies have the risk of devaluation based

-the foreign exchange value rates compared against the US dollar.
+on the foreign exchange value rates compared against the US dollar.

 Risk of Hedge Fund Investing